patarapolw/cnpy/README.md

 - `Ctrl+Z` for undo and redo later (at the end of the queue)
 - `F1` or `F5` to end session and start the repeat drill or a new session.
 - Mulitple answers if applicable, separated by `;`.
+- User vocabularies can be put at `/user/vocab/**/*.txt`, and will be added to Due queue (if the entries exist in [the dictionary](https://www.mdbg.net/chinese/dictionary?page=cc-cedict))
+- Skip lists can be put at `/user/skip/**/*.txt`, and will be skipped.
+For example, if the vocab are accidentally added to the SRS.

 ![Due Quiz](README/due.png)